Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

 \subsubsection{Ridepooling}

-In \gls{abk:amod}, ridepooling enables multiple passengers to share a vehicle (\cref{fig:ridepooling}), improving service efficiency by reducing fleet size, lowering energy consumption, and alleviating congestion~\cite{bei2018algorithms,narayanan2020shared}.
-Ridepooling is typically categorized based on vehicle capacity: \begin{itemize} \item Low capacity ($\leq 3$): Vehicles can accommodate up to 3 passengers; Example papers are~\cite{jindal2018optimizing,cap2018multi,enders2023hybrid,tsao2019model,yu2019integrated}. \item High-capacity ($\geq 4$): Vehicles have a capacity of 4 or more passengers.
-Examples include~\cite{tong2018unified,gueriau2018samod,al2019deeppool,zheng2018order,alonso2017predictive,alonso2017demand,fielbaum2021demand,kim2024learning,shah2020neural,fagnant2018dynamic,simonetto2019real,gueriau2020shared,wallar2018vehicle,wen2017rebalancing}. \end{itemize} Distinguishing between these two scenarios is crucial, as capacity constraints directly impact the scalability of solution approaches.
-In low-capacity settings, control strategies often resemble those of single-passenger systems, as complexity remains tractable~\cite{alonso2017demand}.
-In contrast, high-capacity ridepooling introduces significant computational challenges, often requiring heuristics~\cite{li2021optimal,alonso2017demand} or problem simplifications, such as first-come-first-served allocation~\cite{fagnant2018dynamic} and limiting assignments to one passenger per time step~\cite{kim2024learning,jindal2018optimizing}.
-Notably, the choice between single-request and batch assignments is an important factor influencing the complexity of ridepooling problems.
-The assignment of a single request limits each decision to assign at most one new passenger per available vehicle~\cite{kim2024learning,enders2023hybrid,simonetto2019real}.
-The batch assignment, in contrast, matches multiple passengers with vehicles simultaneously~\cite{shah2020neural,alonso2017demand}.
-Single-request assignment simplifies the problem by disregarding the temporal dependencies between assignment decisions for different passengers, whereas batch assignment captures such dependencies but introduces computational complexity.
+In \gls{abk:amod}, ridepooling allows multiple passengers to share a vehicle (\cref{fig:ridepooling}), improving service efficiency by reducing required fleet size, energy use, and congestion~\cite{bei2018algorithms,narayanan2020shared}.
+It is typically categorized by vehicle capacity: a) Low capacity ($\leq 3$): vehicles accommodate up to 3 passengers~\cite{jindal2018optimizing,cap2018multi,enders2023hybrid,tsao2019model,yu2019integrated}; b) High capacity ($\geq 4$): vehicles accommodate 4 or more passengers~\cite{tong2018unified,gueriau2018samod,al2019deeppool,zheng2018order,alonso2017predictive,alonso2017demand,fielbaum2021demand,kim2024learning,shah2020neural,fagnant2018dynamic,simonetto2019real,gueriau2020shared,wallar2018vehicle,wen2017rebalancing}.
+This distinction is crucial, as capacity directly affects the scalability of solution approaches: in low-capacity settings, control strategies often resemble those of single-passenger systems and remain tractable~\cite{alonso2017demand, li25speedup}, whereas high-capacity ridepooling introduces substantial computational challenges, typically addressed via heuristics~\cite{li2021optimal,alonso2017demand} or simplifications such as first-come-first-served allocation~\cite{fagnant2018dynamic} or limiting assignments to one passenger per time step~\cite{kim2024learning,jindal2018optimizing}.
+A related design choice is between single-request and batch assignment: single-request schemes assign at most one new passenger per vehicle at each decision epoch~\cite{kim2024learning,enders2023hybrid,simonetto2019real}, simplifying the problem by ignoring temporal coupling across requests, whereas batch schemes match multiple passengers and vehicles simultaneously~\cite{shah2020neural,alonso2017demand}, capturing such dependencies at the cost of higher computational complexity.